glmck13/PBX-My-Home/VoIP.md

 After you submit your order, you’ll receive updates along the way about how things are progressing.
 If all goes well, and your order is approved, you’ll receive a date and time when your phone server will be cut over.
 You will want to make sure your PBX set up and ready to go before then!

-## Create route from Flowroute to your PBX
+## Create route from Flowroute to your PBX (optional)
+_Note: This step is only required if multiple SIP endpoints are connected to your Flowroute account, which won't apply in most cases.
+When Flowroute receives an inbound call for your DID, it will check to see whether you've defined a route for the DID, and if so, directs the call there.
+If no route is defined, Flowroute announces the call to every registered SIP endpoint, and then completes the call to the first endpoint which answers.
+The process is described [here](https://support.flowroute.com/593445-What-is-the-maximum-number-of-simultaneous-SIP-registrations-is-allowed)_.

 You can only complete this step after creating your PBX virtual server, since you'll need its IPv4 address.
-After your PBX is up and running, [follow this how-to](https://support.flowroute.com/278843-Create-an-Inbound-Route-with-your-Preferred-PoP) to defile a route.
+After your PBX is up and running, [follow this how-to](https://support.flowroute.com/278843-Create-an-Inbound-Route-with-your-Preferred-PoP) to define a route.
 Here are the values to enter:
 + Route Type: ***URI***
 + Route: ***sip:FLOWROUTE@IP_address_of_PBX, where IP_address_of_PBX is the IPv4 address assigned to your server***
 + Edge Strategy: ***pick one close to home, e.g. US-East-VA***